abiodundotdev/moniapp/README.md

 ## Getting Started

-The app implements the Solid principle Design Pattern
+## The app implements the Solid principle Design Pattern

-Their is a app_release.apk in the master repo.
-Which is the buikt apk
+## Their is a app_release.apk in the master repo.
+Which is the built apk

+## The app could not be completed becase i strated late

 A few resources to get you started if this is your first Flutter project: